 Small and medium-sized enterprises (SMEs) are key contributors to Australian employment and economic growth, and contributors to Australian goods and services exports.
-In 2013-14, Australian small businesses made up 97 per cent of all Australian businesses, produced over $343 billion (or a third) of total economic national output, and employed 4.7 million Australians.
-Australian SMEs comprise 88 per cent of goods exporters and over 60 per cent of services exporters.
+In 2014-15, Australian small businesses made up 97 per cent of all Australian businesses, produced over $379 billion, and employed 4.7 million Australians.
+Australian SMEs comprise 88 per cent of goods exporters and 65 per cent of services exporters.

 Establishing export markets abroad is a challenging task for Australian SMEs, and the Trans-Pacific Partnership Agreement (TPP) recognises this by incorporating outcomes that will help make this task easier in the TPP region.
 The TPP is the first free trade agreement that explicitly recognises the significance of SMEs.
 Outcomes include: